Fort McNair officials say plan for water restrictions are not directly linked to recent reports of Iran threats

 D.C.
 Del.
 Eleanor Holmes Norton (D), who has introduced a bill in Congress to block the water restriction, is still pushing for a withdrawal of the Army plan after learning about the alleged Iran threats.
 Norton’s office said Monday that she believes “there are better ways to address security threats that don’t also inhibit commerce and recreation.”

-The House Committee on Transportation and Infrastructure last week passed Norton’s Washington Channel Public Access Act, which would prohibit the creation of a permanent restricted area in the channel.
+The House Committee on Transportation and Infrastructure last week approved Norton’s Washington Channel Public Access Act, which would prohibit the creation of a permanent restricted area in the channel.
 Norton opposes the Army proposal because, she said, it would negatively impact recreational and commercial access in the Wharf and Navy Yard neighborhoods.

 The Department of Defense said earlier this month that it would not advance the Army proposal until an agency head appointed by President Biden reviews it.
 The decision came in response to Norton’s petition to Defense Secretary Lloyd Austin to withdraw the plan.